 The Group has carried a self-evaluation on the effectiveness of internal control during the year.
 According to the identification standards for defects in internal control over financial reporting and non-financial reporting, as at the reference date of internal control evaluation (as at 31 December 2022), there was no material defect or important defect in the Group's internal control.
-Between the reference date of internal control evaluation report, there was no factors affecting the validity of the conclusion of the internal control evaluation of the Group.
+Between the reference date of internal control evaluation report and the issue date of internal control evaluation report, there was no factors affecting the validity of the conclusion of the internal control evaluation of the Group.